We behold the love of God to humans in the Divine plan for our redemption. It is revealed in the gift of God’s beloved Son to the world.

 Moreover, through the Son it returns in praise, joyous service and love to the great Source of all.
 Thus through Christ the circuit of beneficence is complete, representing the character of the great Giver, the law of life.

-In Heaven itself this law was broken.
+This law was broken in Heaven.
 Sin originated in self-seeking.
 Lucifer, the covering cherub, desired to be first in Heaven.
 He desired to:

 - gain control of heavenly beings

 Therefore he misrepresented God, attributing to Him the desire for self-exaltation.
 With his own evil characteristics he pursued to charge the loving Creator.

 Thus he deceived angels and humans.
 He led them to doubt the Word of God and to distrust His goodness.

 Because God is a God of justice and terrible majesty, Satan caused them to look upon Him as severe and unforgiving.
 Thus he drew humans to join him in rebellion against God.

 The earth was dark through misapprehension of God.
 Satan’s deceptive power was to be broken that the world might be brought back to God.

 This could not be done by force.
 The exercise of force is contrary to the principles of God’s government.

 He desires only the service of love.
 Love cannot be commanded.
 Moreover, it cannot be won by force or authority.